RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### id

-    - is_required: False

-    - examples: ['e00', 'e01']

-    - default:

-    - type: string

-    - description: Any string that is unique among all QEdge id fields, with recommended format e00, e01, e02, etc.
+    - **description**: Any string that is unique among all QEdge id fields, with recommended format e00, e01, e02, etc.
                         If no value is provided, autoincrementing values beginning for e00 are used.

+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - e00 and e01 are examples of valid inputs.

+    - If not specified the default input will be .

 * ##### source_id

-    - is_required: True

-    - examples: ['n00', 'n01']

-    - type: string

-    - description: id of the source QNode already present in the QueryGraph (e.g. n00, n01)
+    - **description**: id of the source QNode already present in the QueryGraph (e.g. n00, n01)

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - n00 and n01 are examples of valid inputs.

 * ##### target_id

-    - is_required: True

-    - examples: ['n01', 'n02']

-    - type: string

-    - description: id of the target QNode already present in the QueryGraph (e.g. n01, n02)
+    - **description**: id of the target QNode already present in the QueryGraph (e.g. n01, n02)

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - n01 and n02 are examples of valid inputs.

 * ##### type

-    - is_required: False

-    - examples: ['protein', 'physically_interacts_with', 'participates_in']

-    - type: string

-    - description: Any valid Translator/BioLink relationship type (e.g. physically_interacts_with, participates_in)
+    - **description**: Any valid Translator/BioLink relationship type (e.g. physically_interacts_with, participates_in)

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - protein, physically_interacts_with, and participates_in are examples of valid inputs.

 |||
 |-----|-----|